Pvt. Clement Francis Martini

 Miller-Martini in East Connersville, Indiana, in

 August 1918.
-He had five sisters and
+He with his five sisters

-two brothers grew up at 6235 Ashtubula Street,
+and two brothers grew up at 6235 Ashtubula Street,

 Delhi Township, Hamilton County, Ohio.
 He

 attended Electrical High School and worked at